-Many of the Town's open spaces and natural areas face flood hazards due to their location along the Sheep River (see [Figure 11.
-Flood Hazards](#)).
+Many of the Town's open spaces and natural areas face flood hazards due to their location along the Sheep River (see [Figure 3.
+Flood Risk](#)).
 Flooding can lead to property damage, erosion, and infrastructure challenges, particularly during high-flow events.
 The multi-year Sheep River Flood Study, which covers 60 km of the river upstream of the Highwood River confluence, identifies various river-related hazards that could impact properties in Diamond Valley.
 The study highlights the importance of accurate flood mapping and hydraulic modeling to inform emergency response and land-use planning.
 When this MDP was written, updated flood mapping had not been released.
 In the absence of updated flood hazard figures, the town must continue to proactively monitor risks and consider flood mitigation measures in affected areas.
-To understand where flood hazards affect development areas, refer to [Section 5.2 Development in Flood Hazard Areas](#).
+To understand where flood hazards affect development areas, refer to [Section 5 Development Constraints](#).